Title:"Blueprint for Murder"

 - 555: Jenifer's phone number is 555-7921.

-- Graceful Loser: After Janice contradicts Alex's alibi, he takes a quick moment to apologize to her and tell her that he loves her before confessing to Columbo so he isn't too humiliated by being caught.
+- Graceful Loser: After Janice contradicts Alex's alibi, he takes a quick moment to apologize to her and tell her that he loves her before confessing to Columbo so he isn't too humiliated by being caught as well as telling him that he's a genius at his job and that he knew that it was only a matter of time when he first saw Columbo.

 - Lennon Specs: Janice is wearing some particularly large ones while playing tennis.

 - The Mistress: "I don't like being a secret mistress," says Jenifer to Alex as she demands he leave his wife.
-She probably likes being dead even less.
+She probably liked being dead even less.

 - Never Suicide: Alex whacks Jenifer over the head with an ashtray.
 Then he stages a scene where she supposedly turned on the gas to her oven and sat down in a kitchen chair, only to slip off the chair and whack her head on the oven as she fell.
 Columbo is not fooled.

-- Pet's Homage Name: Jenifer the concert pianist named her parrot "Chopin".
+- Pet's Homage Name: Jenifer named her parrot "Chopin".

-- Stock Footage: Of Hitler and the Nazis, no less!
-Alex and his crew are scoring a documentary.
+- Stock Footage: Of Hitler and the Nazis, no less...as Alex and his crew are scoring a documentary.